Grilled Whole Red Snapper (Oven Grilled)

 Grilled Whole Fish Ingredients

-For grilled whole fish you need the following ingredients:
+When grilling fish for this recipe, you need the following ingredients:

 Raw whole red snapper on a chopping board

-2. Garlic.
-Lots of minced garlic adds flavor to the fish
+2. Garlic cloves.
+Lots of minced garlic gives the fish a great flavor.

 3. Herbs.
 A combination of fresh thyme, parsley, and basil makes fish taste insanely good!

 4. Lemon Juice.
-Freshly squeezed lemon juice adds freshness to fish and seafood in general.
+Freshly squeezed lemon juice is a great way to add freshness to fish and seafood in general.

 5. Oil.
-Olive oil, canola oil, vegetable oil, or any neutral-tasting oil would work.
+You will need a bit of olive oil or canola oil.
+However, vegetable oil, or any neutral-tasting oil would work.

 5. White Pepper.
 White Pepper adds a more intense depth of flavor that works well with fish.
 But use black pepper if that’s what you have.

 6. Chicken Bouillon Powder.
-This brings out more flavor in the fish that salt alone doesn’t bring out.
-But you can use salt only to season your fish.
+My favorite thing about this ingredient is that it brings out more flavor in the fish that salt alone doesn’t bring out.
+But you can also exclusively use salt to season fish.

 How To Grill Whole Red Snapper In The Oven

-1. Scale, gut fish, trim the fins and thoroughly rinse the fish.
-Thoroughly dry the fish.
-Make 4-5 half-inch deep diagonal slits on both sides of the fish.
+1. Scale, gut fish, trim the fins, and thoroughly rinse the fresh fish with cold water.
+Thoroughly dry the fish, patting it with a paper towel.
+Make 4-5 half-inch deep diagonal slits on the outside of the fish (both sides) with a very sharp knife.

 2. Mince garlic, basil, and parsley.
 Strip leaves off thyme stems.